 For its long-lived assets and definite-lived intangible assets, the Company reviews for impairment whenever events or changes in circumstances indicate the carrying amount may not be recoverable.
 During the year ended December 31, 2022, the Company performed a qualitative assessment of its trade names and other intangible assets and, as a result, the Company wrote off a discontinued IT project and recorded a \$1.9 million impairment charge.
-During the year ended December 31, 2021, the Company performed recorded a \$1.9 million impairment charge.
+During the year ended December 31, 2021, the Company wrote off a discontinued software development project, resulting in an immaterial impairment charge.